TimurGar/Unit-3/CS Mini IA - Dtrack/Dtrack_main.md

 ## Criteria C: Development
 ### Developement story No.1
-One of the biggest problems that I have encountered while developing Dtrack app was the creation of the All Activities screen.
-When you look at it, it seems pretty easy to make but it actually took me about 4 hours to create just that screen.
-The reason for that is that it has a lot of backend code(main.py) which is also closely connected to the front-end(main.kv).
-I really wanted to challenge myself and so I put a very high requirements for this screen.
-This is the list of the requirements that I have put to myself while creating All Activites screen:
-1. It has to get and display all the information about every activity on the screen
-1. Only activities that are corresponded to a specific user has to be displayed
-1. Activities has to be filtered by date(most recent one on top)
-1. The screen should have a scrolling fiature to make sure the activities don't go over the boundries
-1. The screen should look like a table

-At first I didn't really know how to just get the information from the database and just display it on the screen.
-I was pretty sure that it was simple but I couldn't find a write article to meet my first requirement for the screen.
-I knew it is related to referencing elements by the use of "ids" of elements but we I did that it didn't work.
-After reading many articles, mainly on Stack Overflow I accidently fount that one person typed .text when he referencing the element.
+One of the biggest problems that I have encountered while developing Dtrack app was trying to display a data(like a value from the database) on the screen.
+Not knowing this information was a huge struggle for me as I had to use it pretty often(Escpecially in the All Activities screen as it almost fully based on displaing and working with the data from a database).
+I was pretty sure that it was simple but it still took the whole day to solve.
+I knew it was related to referencing elements by the use of "ids" of elements but when I did that it didn't work.
+It just didn't print anything and because my development environment(PyCharm) didn't show any errors as my code was technically right, I couldn't understand my mistake.
+After reading so many articles, mainly on Stack Overflow, I accidently found that one person typed .text it the end when he referencing the element(the article actually wasn't connected at all to the problem I was trying to solve).
 So I decided to try it out and it finaly worked.
+I was very exausted as I spent the whole day